rust-lang/rust/doc/tutorial/mod.md

 This defines a rock-solid encryption algorithm.
-Code outside of the module can refer to the `enc::encrypt` and `enc::decrypt` identifiers just fine, but it does not have access to `enc::syper_secret_number`.
+Code outside of the module can refer to the `enc::encrypt` and `enc::decrypt` identifiers just fine, but it does not have access to `enc::super_secret_number`.

 ## Namespaces